Shawn Lemon

-Shawn Lemon (born August 25, 1988) is an American professional football defensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Shawn Lemon (born August 25, 1988) is an American professional football defensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football at Akron.
-He has been a member of eight CFL teams (BC Lions, Winnipeg Blue Bombers, Saskatchewan Roughriders, Edmonton Eskimos / Elks, Ottawa Redblacks, Toronto Argonauts, and Calgary Stampeders), three indoor football teams (San Jose SaberCats, Orlando Predators, Sioux Falls Storm) and two NFL teams (Pittsburgh Steelers, San Francisco 49ers).
+He has been a member of eight CFL teams (Winnipeg Blue Bombers, Saskatchewan Roughriders, Edmonton Eskimos / Elks, Calgary Stampeders, Ottawa Redblacks, Toronto Argonauts, BC Lions, Montreal Alouettes), three indoor football teams (San Jose SaberCats, Orlando Predators, Sioux Falls Storm) and two NFL teams (Pittsburgh Steelers, San Francisco 49ers).

 Lemon is a three-time Grey Cup champion.
 In 2022, he was named a CFL All-Star and won the Norm Fieldgate Trophy as the best defensive player in the West Division.
 He was also a CFL East All-Star in 2016.

 In 2024, he was suspended indefinitely by the CFL for betting on league games, but was reinstated on July 16, 2025.

 Early life

 Lemon was born on August 25, 1988, in Charleston, South Carolina.
 His family moved to Waldorf, Maryland and he participated in football, basketball and track and field for the Westlake High School Wolverines.
 He broke the single-season at Westlake and the Southern Maryland Athletic Conference record with 21 sacks.
 Lemon recorded 97 tackles as a senior and was named first team All-Metro.
 He was also named to the Maryland Big School All-State second team.
 He accrued 80 tackles, 16 sacks, and two interceptions as a junior in 2004, being named second team All-Metro.